Ezlanding1/Raze/README.md

 ## About

-Raze is a Compiled, Object Oriented, Statically & Strictly typed toy programming language that combines all the intuitive features from languages such as C, C#, and Python into a neat syntax, while also offering access to lower level programming.
+Raze is a Compiled, Object Oriented, Statically & Strictly typed programming language that combines all the intuitive features from languages such as C, C#, and Python into a neat syntax, while also offering access to lower level programming.

 ## Syntax